neelriyer/aerial/README.md

+# Datasets

+1. Dataset

+- 49152 aerial images of a region in Adelaide.
+- Images are 256x256 and are stored in the dataset folder.
+- images saved as x/x_y.jpg, where x and y are google tile coordinates

+- for google tiles cooridinates between: 1855744<=x<=1855999 and 1265792<=y<=1265983

+2. Stitched

+- Dataset of stitched tiles
+- takes input from the Dataset folder
+- Uses image_stitcher.py

+3. New_tiles

+- Dataset of offset tiles
+- Uses image_newtiler.py to run

+4. Labelled_images

+- JSON payload of labelled images
+- images labelled into 3 classes: driveways, edge_of_road, offstreet_parking_bays

+5. processed_JSON

+- converted JSON payload from labelled_images dataset into .txt file
+- .txt file contains:
+	- classification of image (0 = driveway, 1 = curb, 2 = off street parking bay)
+	- x pixel coordinate of driveway/curb/offstreet parking bay
+	- y pixel coordinate of driveway/curb/offstreet parking bay
+	- theta (angle between line designating object and horizontal) -.txt named after google tile that it refers to the image location

 # image_newtiler.py

 Script to create 51,511,296 new tiles.
 Takes in all stitched tiles and creates 1048 tiles for each stitched tile.